 Recently, another idea was developed to create a solid-state maser, in which the generation of microwave radiation can arise due to the injection of electrons from the spin-nonequilibrium state [54].
 Figure 3 shows a schematic representation of the structure, explaining the principle of operation of such a maser.
 The structure consists of FM and paramagnetic (PM) layers, which are separated from each other by an insulator tunnel barrier, for example, an aluminum or magnesium oxide.
 The FM layer acts as a spin polarizer for the electric current, and spin-nonequilibrium carriers are injected into the PM layer.
-A circular polarized electromagnetic (EM) wave with an angular velocity ω propagates along the Z axis, while the clockwise or counterclockwise magnetic field of the EM wave rotates in the XY plane, depending on the polarization direction.
-The injected spins oriented along the Z axis begin to precess in the magnetic field of the EM wave and, depending on the direction of the electron spin and the rotation of the magnetic field in the wave, the absorption or emission of the EM waves can be obtained.
+A circular polarized electromagnetic (EM) wave with an angular velocity $\omega$ propagates along the Z axis, while the clockwise or counterclockwise magnetic field of the EM wave rotates in the XY plane, depending on the magnetic field of the EM wave and, depending on the direction of the electron spin and the rotation of the magnetic field in the wave, the absorption or emission of the EM waves can be obtained.